-Simply ship us your slide/s and we will scan the slide/s and send you the raw data extracted from the image.
-Click to learn more
+See our Laser Scanner Specifications Guide.
+If you do not have access to a scanner, RayBiotech now provides a free slide scanning and data extraction service.
+Simply ship us your slides and we will scan them and send you the raw data extracted from the image.

 Need help analyzing all that data?
 Copy and paste your data into the RayBiotech Q-Analyzer Tool specific for your array.
 The Q-Analyzer will automatically plot the standard curve for each analyte as well as perform background subtraction and normalization.